mjrapson/OpenGL-Demo/README.md

 - Efficient rendering pipeline with shared buffer access and draw batching to limit state switching
 - Multiple rendering passes for deferring lighting and shadows
 - GLTF model support with tinygltf (WIP)
+- ECS architecture
+- Behaviour components for adding scripts to objects

 ## Building
 This project uses CMake without any special requirements, and can be built for example: